Rachael is a passionate long-time anime fan who enjoys writing about the storytelling aspect of anime, manga, and light

 Faces are hard.
 Challenges include eyebrows, ears, hair, eyes, mouth and nose placement, necks, clothing, etc. It can also be hard to get the sizes and proportions right for any feature.
 There's a lot to think about and a lot that can go wrong.
 But never fear, if you dive right in and practice a bunch, you can get better at drawing those iconic manga and anime faces.

 Choose a Perspective

-Choose the viewpoint at which we're looking at our subject.
+Choose the viewpoint from which we're looking at our subject.
 It's like picturing where to point a camera.
 Do you want to show the subject from above, below, or straight on?
 Then consider distance.
 How far is the viewer from the person?
 A person seen from a distance will have much less detail than someone shown very close.

 There's also the tilt of the face to consider.
 Having the subject face directly forward is relatively easy to draw, but boring.
 In storytelling, you usually want to show the subject looking at or talking to something.
-Which means the head is normally not facing forward.
+This means the head is normally not facing forward.
 But if you're making a character model, or just starting out practicing drawing faces, it's a good basic view to start from.
 In the header drawing of this article, Mystic Mia from Ace Attorney's manga is pretty close to a basic frontal viewpoint.

-So then we have profile, which is where you only see half the face.
+So then we have the profile, which is where you only see half the face.
 This is good for making a character look noble and elegant, emphasizing their neck, and making their pose look dramatic.
-Profile is the go-to standard for putting a face on a coin, so it makes a character seem iconic.
+The profile is the go-to standard for putting a face on a coin, so it makes a character seem iconic.